aurigandrea/nudigitalheritage/src/blog/2023 - 04 - 20 - can-we-understand-war-through-video-games-the-imperial-war-museum’s-‘war-games’-exhibition.md

 ---
 title: "Can we understand war through video games?
 The Imperial War Museum’s ‘War Games’ exhibition "
-description: "**Over the past few decades, video games have become one of the most successful and popular forms of entertainment.
+description: "Over the past few decades, video games have become one of the most successful and popular forms of entertainment.
 With over two billion gamers worldwide, scholars have advocated for more research on how representations of past events in video games contribute to our broader cultural understandings.
   One of the most popular genres is that of war games: where digitally representing real-life war functions as the basis of both gameplay and narrative.
 The Imperial War Museum’s new exhibition, ‘War Games’, attempts to provide insight into how such games are created and what impact these historical representations of warfare can have on users.
 Christina Chester thinks it is a missed opportunity.
-Continue reading to learn why.**"
+Continue reading to learn why."
 author: " Christina Chester"
 date: 2023-04-20T09:12:41.549Z
 tags: